By Eric Tymoigne

 3. Banks participate in an offering of GSE securities

 If banks wanted buy something from someone in the domestic economy with Fed currency, they would have to get more vault cash first (case 1 above).
-We will see that banks do not operate that way to make payments.
+Post 10 shows that banks do not operate that way to make payments.
 Nor do banks lend cash (they are not the loan shark of point 2).

-No the fed cannot “run out of dollars” because it is the issuer of the dollar (again, it does not lend any scarce asset it has).
+No the Fed cannot “run out of dollars” because it is the issuer of the dollar.
 The Fed could have a negative net worth and still be able to operate normally and meet all its creditors’ demands.

 The main role of net worth in a private balance sheet is to protect the creditors (the holders of the liabilities).
-Think of the house example in the first blog.
+Think of the house example in Post 1.
 The house was funded by $80k of funds obtained from a bank and $20k down.
 If the mortgagor defaults, the bank can foreclose and sell the house.
-With a net worth of 20k, the home price can fall by 20% before the bank is unable to recover the funds advanced to the mortgagors.
-If the down-payment had been 0% (and mortgage was $100k), when the bank forecloses it does not have any financial buffer against a fall in house price.
+With a net worth of 20k, the home price can fall by 20% before the bank is unable to recover the funds advanced to the mortgagor.
+If the down-payment had been 0% (mortgage was $100k), when the bank forecloses it does not have any financial buffer against a fall in house price.

 That is it for today!
-We will use most of this in the next blogs to study how monetary policy works.
-Next blog will continue to study the central bank by focusing on the “monetary base”.
+Next post will continue to study the central bank by focusing on the “monetary base.”